ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 What we need in the health system in South Australia are systems that promote the continuous development of data skills by data professionals and the continuous promotion of these skills throughout the health system and the broader health analytic profession.
 This amounts to a goal of creating a culture that values data skills and expertise and establishes clear incentives for those with less data skills to gain more skills and for those with more skills to go further to be world leading in their field of data expertise.

 This goal is inconsistent with the maintenance of current systems for using data and managing data professionals.
 This goal is clearly a goal of change.
 Fast utilisation of data assets is inconsistent with analysing data in software that does not make its processes replicable.
-Bringing new technology to the point of use is inconsistent with software being written on individaul computers that do not maintain version control.
+Bringing new technology to the point of use is inconsistent with software being written on individual computers that do not maintain version control.
 Creating long standing data driven change is inconsistent with managing data projects via email in which the feature requests are uncoupled from the solutions provided.

-This paper details the structures that are currently in place and the pportunities for layering novel systems that will bring this goal into reality.
+This paper details the structures that are currently in place and the opportunities for layering novel systems that will bring this goal into reality.

 Background
 ==========